• Updated on 22 Sept, 2025 by Ankita Banerjee

-NATA 2025 is held by the Council of Architecture (CoA) for students who want to join undergraduate architecture courses in India.
-The exam checks a student’s skills in drawing, logical thinking, visual understanding, and overall architectural ability.
+NATA 2026 is held by the Council of Architecture (CoA) for students who want to join undergraduate architecture courses in India.
+The exam assesses a student’s skills in drawing, logical thinking, visual understanding, and overall architectural ability.
 It includes both objective and creative-type questions.
 Students can take the test up to three times, and the highest score will be used for admission.

-NATA 2025 is being held in two parts, Part A for the Drawing Test and Part B for the Cognitive and Aptitude section.
+NATA 2026 will be held in two parts: Part A for the Drawing Test and Part B for the Cognitive and Aptitude section.
 The exam is designed to check both the creative and logical skills needed for architecture.
 Instead of testing subjects like Maths or Physics, NATA looks at how well a student can draw, think logically, and understand visual details through different types of questions.

-The NATA 2025 exam does not include negative marking.
+The NATA 2026 exam will not include negative marking.
 Candidates are awarded marks based on accuracy and quality of responses.
 The test is divided into two parts: Part A (Drawing and Composition Test) and Part B (Multiple and Preferential Choice Questions).

 Note: Candidates failing to meet any one of the above criteria will be considered ineligible, even if the total score exceeds 70.